ibtraore/patches-population/README.md

-# PATCHES : Ontology-Based Model for Contextualizing Situation of ADHD Symptoms Manifestation
+# A Semantic Framework for the Contextual Interpretation of ADHD Symptom Manifestations

-This is the repository for `PATCHES : Ontology-Based Model for Contextualizing Situation of ADHD Symptoms Manifestation`.
+This is the repository for `A Semantic Framework for the Contextual Interpretation of ADHD Symptom Manifestations`.
-This study introduce a modular, ontology-based approach for contextualizing ADHD manifestations, incorporating a set of rules to infer situational interpretations of symptoms.
+This study introduce a complete framework designed to support clinical reasoning for interpreting the manifestations of ADHD symptoms.
-To support effective deployment, we propose a multi-agent strategy for populating the modular ontology.

 For further information regarding ADHD and its situational variability, please visit the following links :
 - https://psychiatryonline.org/doi/10.1176/appi.pn.2021.10.20